 - measurement of the work volume, essential for contract re-negotiation and evaluation of employment (volume of invoices scanned and invoices posted, volume of issued invoices settled with payments, volume of settled work travels, operations within the group),

-- measurement of the quality (registering invoices on time, payment blocks, paying invoices on time, settling travel accounts on in time, satisfaction of the internal customer, arrangements within the group),
+- measurement of the quality (registering invoices on time, payment blocks, paying invoices on time, settling travel expenses on in time, satisfaction of the internal customer, arrangements within the group),

-- measurement of the efficiency (amount of FTE posting, percentage of electronic invoices, percentage of invoices posted automatically, percentage of invoices posted to an order),
+- measurement of the efficiency (number of postings per FTE, percentage of electronic invoices, percentage of invoices posted automatically, percentage of invoices posted to an order),

-- measurement of the safety (double entry accounting, one-time customer accounting, invoice accounting without an order).
+- measurement of the safety (double bookings and payments prevention, one-time vendor bookings, invoices booked without an order).